graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 The list of elements on each tile has one entry per tile that contains elements of the tensor.
-Each entry is itself a list, containing the following items.
+Each entry is itself a list, containing the following
+items:

 - the tile index number.
 - the total number of elements on that tile.

 The ``instruction_info`` field contains information about how the specific HLO instructions were mapped to Poplar API calls.
-Its format is as follows.
+Its format is as follows:

 .. code-block:: python